The Special Marriage Act: How can a Foreigner marry an Indian Citizen?

-- A marriage conducted with regard and the procedures established by the act which has been solemnized by a Marriage Officer appointed by the Government along with a declaration by parties and witness is a registered marriage.
+- A marriage conducted with regard and the procedures established by the act which has been solemnized by a Marriage Officer appointed by the Government along with a declaration by parties and witnesses is a registered marriage.

 - Any two persons belonging to different religions may marry (not needed to change their religions)

 - Neither party should have a spouse living at the time of marriage.

 - Neither party should be suffering from mental disorder